YOU ARE NO LONGER A SLAVE OF SIN

 “And those who are Christ’s have crucified the flesh with its passions and desires.”
 (Gal.
 5:24 NKJV).

-When you cease to walk in the revelation knowledge that you are already dead to sin through the body of Christ and thus free from slavery to sin; sin will start to exert its power or influence over you.
+Until you know and walk in the revelation knowledge of the truth that you are already dead to sin through the body of Christ and thus free from slavery to sin; sin will continue to exert its power or influence over you.

-Although you are no longer a slave of sin, yet if you allow it, sin will reign in your life even though it has no more legal right to do so!
+Although you are no longer a slave of sin, yet if you allow it, sin will continue reign in your life even though it has no more legal right to do so.

-Does being dead to sin imply that believers can never sin or are incapable of sinning?
+Does being dead to sin imply that believers can never sin, or that they are incapable of sinning?

-When it comes to temptations to sin, the born-again believers have a choice; they can either yield or refuse to yield to temptations.
+When it comes to temptations to sin, the born-again believers have a choice; they can either yield to temptations or refuse to yield to temptations.

 Sadly, many believers today are yielding to temptations to sin because of their erroneous or wrong belief and thinking that sin still has power or control over them.